When I watched the first episode of

 ways.
 Do you find Nobunaga too gruff?
 It's just because he feels

-that he cannot
+so strongly that he cannot

 control his passion!
 Do you find Nobunaga inattentive?
 It's just